zziyad/trs_front/LAYOUT_SYSTEM.md

 - Use `DefaultLayout` with sidebar navigation
 - Content wrapped in standardized components
 - Consistent header and stats patterns
+- Sidebar navigation is hardcoded in `Sidebar.tsx` component

 ```tsx
 <div className="space-y-6">